Michigan Summers are Perfect for Camping

 - My family camps here every year.
 It’s got the cute downtown, great beach, and a small-town atmosphere.
 Hard to get into, though.

 - Covenant Hills in Otisville is awesome for families!
+Being a christian campground, no alcohol is permitted in the campground, and a modest dress code is enforced.

 - A slightly more rugged camping experience for those wishing to check out Sleeping Bear Dunes.